Core Principles

 Symbolism and Mythic Archetypes

 His color, blood-red, evokes both life force and violence—the same substance that sustains us can also be spilled.
+The ancients understood that blood carries prana, the vital energy that Mars governs through his association with strength and physical vitality.
 His taste, bitter, reminds us that strength often emerges from difficulty, from what is hard to swallow.
+The bitter herbs that heal often require force of will to consume—medicine that cures by challenging the system.

 Kartikeya